Jill Vickers

 Jill McCalla Vickers FRSC (born 1942) is a Canadian feminist political scientist and retired emeritus professor at Carleton University in Ottawa, Ontario, Canada.
-Vickers is particularly notable for her work in the field of gender in politics.
+She is particularly notable for her work in the field of gender in politics.

 Personal

 Vickers was born in Britain during the Second World War in 1942, to an English mother and a father who was a Canadian serviceman posted in England.
 After the war she and her war-bride mother followed her father to Canada, where they resided in Hamilton, Ontario, until her parents' divorce.
-Thereafter, she and he mother moved to Toronto, where she graduated from Harbord Collegiate.
+Thereafter, she and her mother moved to Toronto, where she graduated from Harbord Collegiate.

 She briefly attended Queen's University, transferring to Carleton University, where she graduated with a Bachelor of Arts degree in political science in 1965.
 She moved to London, England, where she studied at the London School of Economics, eventually earning a Doctor of Philosophy in political philosophy.
 She has been a professor at Carleton since 1971.

 She was married to the Carleton history professor Keith Johnson until his death in 2018.